ChrisVifzack/ChrisVifzack.github.io/_posts/2024-06-06-timer-in-unreal.md

 There are even more ways to create a `FTimerDelegate` but those three simple examples are covering the most common use cases already.

-Don't forget to clear your timer handle during `EndPlay` to not leave any timers running if the object gets destroyed:
+We don't want to risk any nasty crashes, so never forget to clear your timer handle during `EndPlay`:
 ```cpp
 GetWorld()->GetTimerManager().ClearTimer(MyHandle);
 ```